Mightydeeze/mini_ex/mini_ex5/README.md

 #### Short introduction: In progress
 The following project does not function correctly, as I had some trouble in my coding process - a bit of a shame - however, it is an attempt to show that even a small amount of information can be used to form objects in the digital world.
 Of course it was meant to be a game as well...

 In the "game", the player controls a box on a blue canvas by the buttons "w", "a", "s" and "d".
-By pressing the "space" button, bullets are fired from the box in order to hit and destroy the invading circles.
+By pressing the "space bar", bullets are fired from the box in order to hit and destroy the invading circles.
 Due to the problems in my process, I couldn't manage to get this mini exercise done in time, and I decided to just leave it with all it's flaws.

 Enjoy the mess!